-- Exhibit of 15 bird photos, winter or summer plumage, color, drawings, or prints; identify photos, include species name, food habits, migratory habits, habitat and nesting habits - 2.
+- 1. Exhibit of 15 bird photos, winter or summer plumage, color, drawings, or prints; identify photos, include species name, food habits, migratory habits, habitat and nesting habits - 2.
 Illustration of parts of birds, identify parts and function - 3.
 Picture story of 5 or more bird nests, identify nest with location - 4.
-Picture story of 5 birds, identify the bird and habitat - Poster or display related to bird housing, feeders, or shelters, natural or man-made - 6.
-Poster or display related to bird sounds

-- Log of bird watching activity, include bird, spotting date, time and location - Map of bird habitat or migratory route for 8 specific bird species - 9.
-Poster or display related to protective preservation - 10.
-Display of pictures or drawings and an explanation of the different kinds of one of the following bird parts: beaks, feet, feather or other bird parts - 11.
+Picture story of 5 birds, identify the bird and habitat - 5.
+Poster or display related to bird housing, feeders, or shelters, natural or man-made - 6.
+Poster or display related to bird sounds - Additional lots open to Grades 7 & up - 7.
+Log of bird watching activity, include bird, spotting date, time and location - 8.
+Map of bird habitat or migratory route for 8 specific bird species - 9.
+Poster or display related to protective preservation - Display of pictures or drawings and an explanation of the different kinds of one of the following bird parts: beaks, feet, feather or other bird parts - 11.
 Photographs you have taken of birds - 12.
-Photograph you have taken of a bird's nest - 13.
-Display and report comparisons and/or contrasts of five birds from each of two of the following types of birds: upland game, waterfowl, marsh and shore birds, song birds, and birds of prey
+Photograph you have taken of a bird's nest - Display and report comparisons and/or contrasts of five birds from each of two of the following types of birds: upland game, waterfowl, marsh and shore birds, song birds, and birds of prey